azurecitadel/azurecitadel/content/alz/day2/customise.md

 ## Policy guidance

-The remainder of this page is for Az\ure Policy, which is the largest area for customisation as it is extensively used in Enterprise Scale.
+The remainder of this page is for Az\ure Policy, which is the largest area for customisation as it is extensively used in Azure Landing Zone.
 The next section has a list of Azure Policy requirements pulled from the scenario for ease of reference.

-1. Note that some of the requirements may be met by the default set of policies defined as part of the Enterprise Scale deployment.
+1. Note that some of the requirements may be met by the default set of policies defined as part of the Azure Landing Zones deployment.
 1. Some of the policies - or ones that are close to the requirement - can be found in the list of in-built policies, in the samples, or in the community repo.
 1. If you can't find an exact match then as part of the day 2 customisation you will need to create custom policies that are tweaked variant of policies that are close.